Final Delegate Elections

 “100% of churches, regardless of size, can get involved in this work,” Mueller said.

-For more information on 200,000 Reasons, contact Mary Lewis Dassinger at email@example.com.
+For more information on 200,000 Reasons, contact Mary Lewis Dassinger at firstname.lastname@example.org.
 You can also check out the 200,000 Reasons class on CouRSe, the Conference’s new online learning management system.
-Enroll in CoRSe by visiting arumc.myabsorb.com.
+Enroll in CouRSe by visiting arumc.myabsorb.com.

 Richard Hearne of the Lydia Patterson Institute also gave a report on the school, which services junior high and high school students living on the U.S. – Mexico border.